Nikolaj Plads 27

 Nikolaj Plads 27 is a Neoclassical property situated at the corner of Nikolaj Plads and Admiralgade in central Copenhagen, Denmark.
 It was like most of the other buildings in the area constructed as part of the rebuilding of the city following the Copenhagen Fire of 1795.
-It was listed in the Danish registry of protected buildings and plac es in 1945.
+It was listed in the Danish registry of protected buildings and places in 1945.